 A BBC history TV series, Tales from the Green Valley, explores life on a British farm in the 17th century.
-This 12 x 1/2 hour television documentary, produced and directed by Peter Sommer, was awarded the prestigious Learning on Screen award by the British Universities Film & Video Council for its rich historical and educational content.
+This 12 x 1/2 hour television documentary, produced and directed by Peter Sommer, was awarded the prestigious Learning on Screen award by the British Universities Film and Video Council for its rich historical and educational content.

 This article about the series was first published in the October issue of Retirement Today magazine.